Marie Osborne Yeats: Costumer

 In the 1950s, she started a new career as a costumer for Western Costume, a clothing supplier for the motion picture industry.
 Osborne worked on the wardrobes for such films as Around the World in 80 Days (1956), How to Murder Your Wife (1965), The Godfather: Part II (1974), and Harry and Walter Go to New York (1976).
-In 1963, Osborne worked as a special costumer for Elizabeth Taylor in the big-budget film, Cleopatra.
+In 1963, Osborne worked as a special costumer for Elizabeth Taylor in the big-budget film Cleopatra.
 Osborne retired in 1977, and moved to San Clemente, California.

-Personal life

-Osborne married Frank J. Dempsey on May 2, 1931.
+Marie Osborne married Frank J. Dempsey on May 2, 1931.
 Dempsey was the father of Osborne's only child, Joan (born May 13, 1932).
 They divorced in 1937.
 Osborne married 36-year-old actor Murray F. Yeats on June 14, 1945, and moved to Sepulveda, California.
 They remained married until his death on January 27, 1975.

-Osborne died on November 11, 2010, in San Clemente, California, six days after her 99th birthday, from natural causes.
-She was interred at Mission San Luis Rey Cemetery.
-She was survived by her daughter, Joan, and five grandchildren.
+Marie Osborne Yeats died on November 11, 2010, in San Clemente, California, shortly after she celebrated her 99th birthday with her family.
+Marie, her daughter Joan, and her son-in-law Donald were laid to rest at Mission San Luis Rey.
+Donald and Joan Young are survived by their five children: Mark, Gary, Brian, Joyce, and Karen.